-Parties involved in a crypto pledge contract can deposit cryptocurrencies—such as Bitcoin, Ethereum, or other digital assets—into a secure escrow arrangement under the supervision of an independent and impartial third party.
-Deposited assets are held in full compliance with regulatory standards, and the custody setup is designed to support audits and independent verification at any time.
+Parties involved in a crypto asset pledge agreement deposit collateral,such as Bitcoin, Ethereum, or other digital assets, into a secure and auditable escrow account, managed by an independent and impartial third party.
+Deposited assets are held in full compliance with regulatory standards, supported by a custody infrastructure designed to enable audits and independent verification at any time.

-Through the Proof-of-Reserves system, both creditors and debtors can instantly verify the existence and secure custody of assets.
-Real-time visibility of the escrowed assets provides full transparency, allowing all parties to monitor their status at any moment, fostering trust and ensuring a transparent process from start to finish.
+Through a Proof-of-Reserves system, all parties can verify the existence and custody of the locked assets at any time.
+Real-time visibility over escrowed assets ensures full transparency, allowing continuous monitoring and making the entire process traceable, clear, and verifiable from start to finish.

 In connection with crypto-backed loans, CheckSig does not act as a lender, promoter, intermediary, agent, or finder.
 CheckSig does not offer financial advice or solicit, arrange, or facilitate lending transactions.